What would you do if you could go back in time 10 years?

 Long content (such as blog posts with thousands of words) is suddenly the perfect size for a drive.
 They’re essentially mini-books that could be consumed in one trip.

 In addition, as I said earlier, creating location-specific content is going to become more effective as well.
-People are going to be looking for activities and events in the places they travel.
+People are going to be looking for activities and events in the places they travel to.
 This ties into the personalization aspect of the 2nd patent we looked at.

 4. Solving outdated offline information and spam with pictures